Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 maxium and unbounded states are delocalised nd have higher energy than the potential well maximum.**

-However, in solid state systems, according to Bloch's theorem, the electronic wave functions are completely extended along all directions, regardless of their eigen-energies.
-Hence, we no longer have a clear distinction between a localised state and a delocalised state.
+However, in solid state systems, due to Bloch's theorem, the electronic wave functions are extended along all directions, regardless of their eigen-energies.
+Hence, no longer a clear distinction can be drawn between a localised state and a delocalised state in solid-state systems.

-In solid state systems, "localisation" is usually interpreted by two
+In solid state systems, "localisation" is usually interpreted in two ways:
-diffinitions:

-1. The wavefunctions are peaked at a specific locations
+1. The wavefunctions are peaked at a specific locations.
+This reflects the spatial distribution of the wave function.

-2. The dispersion of the band is small, which means that the kinetic energy of the state is relatively small.
+2. The dispersion of the band is small, which means that it has very low group velocity.

-It is worth noting that these two definitions do not contradict each other and if they are both satisfied, we have a strict definition of a localised state.
+These two definitions do not contradict each other.
+If they are both satisfied, we have a strict definition of a localised state.
 For example, semi-core states are strongly peaked on the atomic sites and have very small dispersion.
-From a tight-binding perspective, these states are strongly localised because the atomic orbitals have very small interaction with each other and are peaked on the atoms.
-If we take a look at the eigen-energy of these states, we will find that they are more or less the same as the single atom energy level of the corresponding atomic orbital which also verifies that these states are made of atomic orbitals that possess little interaction(hybridisation) with each other.
+From a LCAO perspective, these states are strongly localised because the atomic orbitals that make them are spatially small, leading to negligible small interaction with each other.
+As a consequence, the eigen-energy of these states are more or less the same as the single atom energy level of the corresponding atomic orbital.

 From a more pratical (and perhaps more chemical) perspective, having peaks at a specific locations is a more relaxed definition of localisation that is